 You can use the thin sliced chicken breast cutlets or you can choose to use regular chicken breasts and split each breast half and pound them flat.

 For marsala, I typically split breast in half.
 To do this, lay each breast flat on a cutting board, press down on the chicken breast, and slice straight horizontally through the center of the breast with a sharp carving knife.
+Once they are split, pound the breasts lightly with a meat mallet to flatten them a bit.
 Season each breast cutlet on both sides with salt and pepper.

-Add the flour to a bowl large enough to toss the chicken in without creating a mess of spillage.
-Add ½ tsp salt, ½ tsp pepper, ½ tsp garlic powder, and ½ tsp onion powder and mix together.
+Add ½ cup of the flour to a bowl large enough to toss the chicken in without creating a mess of spillage.
+Add ½ tsp salt, ¼ tsp black pepper, ½ tsp garlic powder, and ½ tsp onion powder and mix together.

 Dredge the chicken breast pieces in the flour making sure to fully coat them.
 Shake off any excess flour.